drblitx/jr-yr-stats/README.md

 - **Sophomore season (2017)**
 - **Senior season (2019)**

-My junior year (2018) was under-reported due to poor record-keeping.
+My junior year season (2018) was under-reported due to poor record-keeping.
 I do have the schedules and results, but not the stats; so this project uses data science to estimate what my match-by-match and season-long stats should have been based on past performance (see junior_full.csv).

 This project compiles and cleans individual match-level statistics from each season, producing a dataset that supports deeper analysis of trends, situational performance, and match outcomes.
 The final merged dataset is saved as finalized_data.csv.